-This patchwork is NOT over papers; instead the cut out pieces are sew together with a simple running stitch and Valerie Nesbitt shows you how to turn the corner in the inset seam – or Y seam.
+This patchwork isn’t over papers, instead the cut out pieces are sew together with a simple stitch.

-Handpiecing the traditional (American) way is by using a simple small running stitch; you do however need to have a template and mark your sewing line on the back of your fabric.
+Hand Piecing the traditional American way is by using a simple small running stitch.
+You do need to have a template and mark your sewing line on the back of your fabric.